 - 13.3.1 The principal roll structure must be subjected to the following static test: - a.
 Rubber 3mm thick may be used between the load pads and the roll structure. - b.
 The peak load must be applied in less than three minutes and be maintained for 10 seconds. - c.
 Under the load, deformation must be less than 25mm when measured along the loading axis and any structural failure limited to 100mm below the top of the roll structure when measured vertically. - d.
-Any significant modification introduced into the structure tested shall require that part to pass a further test. - e.
-A load equivalent to 60kN laterally, 70kN longitudinally in a rearward direction and 105kN vertically, must be applied to the top of the structure through a rigid flat pad which is 200mm in diameter and perpendicular to the loading axis.
+A load equivalent to 60kN laterally, 70kN longitudinally in a rearward direction and 105kN vertically, must be applied to the top of the structure through a rigid flat pad which is 200mm in diameter and perpendicular to the loading axis. - e.
+During the test, the roll structure must be attached to the survival cell which is supported on its underside on a flat plate, fixed to it through its engine mounting points and wedged laterally by any of the static load test pads described in Article 13.4.2.

-- f.
-During the test, the roll structure must be attached to the survival cell which is supported on its underside on a flat plate, fixed to it through its engine mounting points and wedged laterally by any of the static load test pads described in Article 13.4.2. - 13.3.2 The secondary roll structure attachments must be subjected to the following two static tests.
+- 13.3.2 The secondary roll structure attachments must be subjected to the following two static tests.
 For each test: - a.
 Rubber 3mm thick may be used between the load pads and the roll structure. - b.
 A secondary roll structure as prescribed by 12.4.2 must be fitted. - c.
 The loads shall be applied using a 150mm diameter flat, rigid pad whose centre lies in the specified loading position.
 The pad shall have only one translational degree of freedom, this being along the axis of load application. - d.
 For each test, peak loads must be applied in less than three minutes and be maintained for five seconds. - e.
 After five seconds of application, there must be no failure of any part of the survival cell or of any attachment between the structure and the survival cell.